Everyone who matters is already in the cloud. What’s next? Welcome to the multi-cloud era.

 With multicloud, organizations can choose cloud providers according to cloud strengths and not vendor restraints.

-The freedom of choice to pick and choose multiple vendors across public cloud providers empowers the customers to fulfill business requirements better.
+The freedom of choice to pick and choose multiple vendors across public cloud providers empowers the customers to fulfil business requirements better.
 As the pace of innovation picks up, IT teams find it challenging to commit to a particular architecture for years to come.
 The freedom to make agile choices and pick the best provider on a per-application basis is becoming a necessity.
 Now the organization can harness the best-of-breed features from each cloud and pair applications with clouds based on best fit and move applications across clouds as requirements change.

 Optimize cost structures

-Cost optimization is the consequence of data mobility that comes with the ability to pick and choose the most appropriate cloud pricing scheme for each application without any concern for vendor-lock in or data gravity.
+Cost optimisation is the consequence of data mobility that comes with the ability to pick and choose the most appropriate cloud pricing scheme for each application without any concern for vendor-lock in or data gravity.
 In a nutshell, multi-cloud architectures put the customer in charge with adequate leverage and control, fueling the growing momentum multicloud is gaining.
 In a nutshell, a multicloud world brings with it data mobility without any concern of vendor lock-in.

 Multicloud data resiliency